MatthewBuchananAstley/vop/README.md

     ./vop 64 1

 Keep in mind that the larger the character number is, the higher the demands on your computer hardware.
-That means to get a larger password it will take longer for a result to arrive on your screen.
+This means with larger passwords it will take longer for a result to arrive on your screen.

     time ./vop 1000000
     real	0m25.980s